Copyright Act, 2005

-The Copyright Act is the legal framework in Ghana that protects the use of an individual's work once the idea has been physically expressed.
+The Copyright Act, 2005 (Act 690) is the legal framework in Ghana that protects the use of an individual's work once the idea has been physically expressed.
 It is a form of intellectual property that protects original works of authorship of literary, dramatic, musical and artistic works such as poetry, novels, movies, songs, computer software and architecture.
 Copyright does not protect facts, ideas, systems or methods of operation, although it may protect the way these things are expressed.

-Ghana's current copyright law is Act 690 issued by the Parliament of the Republic of Ghana.
-It was enacted on 17 May 2005 and replaced Parliament's Act No. 110, the country's previous Copyright law from 1985.
-The Copyright law affords protection to a variety of works, grants Copyright holders rights to their work and defines the duration of that Copyright protection.
+Ghana's current copyright law is the Copyright Act, 2005 (Act 690) issued by the Parliament of the Republic of Ghana.
+It was enacted on 17 May 2005 and replaced the Copyright Law, 1985 (PNDCL 110), the country's previous copyright law.
+The Copyright Act, 2005 affords protection to a variety of works, grants copyright holders rights to their work and defines the duration of that copyright protection.

 History

-The history of Copyright protection started in 1911 with the U.K. Copyright Act 1911 which was one of the statutes that was of general application to the British Colonies.
-Issues of copyright had been the responsibility of the Ministry responsible for information.
-Ministerial responsibility for Copyright Matters changed to the National Commission on Culture when the National Commission on Culture Law, 1990 placed the Copyright Office under the National Commission on Culture.
+The history of copyright protection started in 1911 with the UK Copyright Act 1911 which was one of the statutes that was of general application to the British Colonies.
+Issues of copyright had been the responsibility of the ministry responsible for information.
+Ministerial responsibility for copyright matters changed to the National Commission on Culture when the National Commission on Culture Law, 1990 placed the Copyright Office under the National Commission on Culture.
 In 2005, the ministerial responsibility for copyright and related matters shifted to the Ministry of Justice.